Hidden Hidden Hidden Hidden

 Working with Multiple Controllers

-One can attach up to four i240 controllers to a computer to increase total system throughput.
+One can attach up to eight i240/i60x controllers to a computer to increase total system throughput.
 For example, four i240 controllers (where each is attached to a separate i4xx Card Cage or i100 box) can digitize 16 total channels at 41Ks/sec/channel; or 32 channels at 20.5K each.
 In this example, each controller runs at 166Ks/sec/controller and the entire system runs at 664Ks/sec/system.
 For more details on working with multiple controllers, click here.

 Next Step